flythings/python/README.md

        observations.append({value:2.5, time:1540453850781})
        flythingsClient.sendRecord(947, observations)
 	```
  - findSeries(String foi, String procedure, String observable_property)
    **Description**: finds a series by foi, procedure and observable_property.
    **Params**:
 	    - foi: (Mandatory) String representing the foi name.
 	    - procedure: (Mandatory)  String representing the procedure name.
 	    - observable_property:  (Mandatory) String representing the observable property name.
    **Return**: Returns a series object.
    if request wasn´t succesfully :  Returns none .
    **Examples**:
 	 * Search data of a series.
    ```PYTHON
        import flythings
        flythings.login("<your username>","<your password>")
        series = flythings.findSeries('foi', 'procedure', 'observable_property')
    ```

 - search(Long series, Timestamp start, Timestamp end, String aggrupation, String aggrupationType)
     **Description**: retrieves the observation values of a series in a specified range of time.
     **Params**:
       - series: (Mandatory) SeriesId of the information we want.
       - start: (Optional)  Default (Last week),  Start value of the timerange.
       - end:  (Optional)Default (today), End value of the timerange.
       - aggrupation: (Optional) Aggrupation Type, could be (HOURLY,DAILY,MONTHLY,ANNUALLY)
       - aggrupationType:  (Optional)  Aggrupation Operation, could be (FIRST,MIN,MEAN,SUM,MAX,LAST)
     **Return**: Returns a message containing:
     ```{OK: FULL INSERTION}```
     if the observation was inserted, otherwise returns message error:
     ```{ type: Error, message: Message Error in text format}```
     **Examples**:

    * Search data of a series.
     ```PYTHON
         import flythings
         flythings.login("<your username>","<your password>")
         flythings.search(947,1495643746000,1496248546000)
     ```

     * Search data of a series without start and end date.
     ```PYTHON
         import flythings
         flythings.login("<your username>","<your password>")
         flythings.search(40)
     ```
      * Search data of a series without end date.
     ```PYTHON
         import flythings
         flythings.login("<your username>","<your password>")
         flythings.search(40,1495787136953)
     ```
 - sendSocket(Long seriesId, Double value, Long timestamp, String protocol)
     **Description**: sends observation using a TCP socket connection.
     **Params**:
       - seriesId: (Mandatory) Identifier of the series of the device.
       - value: (Mandatory)  Value of the sample.
       - timestamp:  (Mandatory) Timestamp of the sample.
       - protocol: (Optional) Transport protocol TCP (default) or UDP
     **Return**: None if all was correct, otherwise returns message error:
     ```ERROR CONNECTING WITH WEBSOCKET```
     **Examples**:

    * Search data of a series.
     ```PYTHON
         import flythings
         flythings.login("<your username>","<your password>", "<login type>")
         flythings.sendSocket("<seriesId>", <value>, <timestamp>, "<protocol>")
     ```

-- registerAction(String name, Function callback, String foi, ActionDataTypes parameterType) **Description**: registers an action with the server, when the action is later run by the web client the callback is executed.
+- registerAction(String name, Function callback, String foi, ActionDataTypes parameterType)
+    **Description**: registers an action with the server, when the action is later run by the web client the callback is executed.
     **Params**:
-      - name: (Mandatory) Identifier of the action..
+      - name: (Mandatory) Identifier of the action.
       - callback: (Mandatory) Function that executes when the action is triggered.
       - foi:  (Optional) This parameter is optional if it was already set with the setDevice method otherwise is mandatory.
       - parameterType: (Optional) Especifies the parameter type of the callback if any.
     **Return**: True if all was correct, otherwise False.
     ```NoAuthenticationError```
     ```NoDeviceError```
     ```NoProcedureError```
     **Examples**:

    * Search data of a series.
     ```PYTHON
         import flythings
         flythings.login("<your username>","<your password>", "<login type>")